joewiz/frus-tei/README.md

 frus-tei
 ========

-Everything here is in the [wiki](https://github.com/joewiz/frus-tei/wiki) for now.
+Everything here has moved.
+The wiki is now at https://github.com/HistoryAtState/hsg-project/wiki, and the still-open issues have moved to https://github.com/HistoryAtState/frus/issues.